 Then again, traditional and authentic in a German sense means that there are all sorts of variations.
-Some love to serve this amazing mushroom sauce over plain schnitzel, meaning that they haven't been breaded.
+Some love to serve this amazing mushroom sauce over plain schnitzel, meaning that they haven't been breaded, as shown here.

 Literally, that means that there are so many traditional recipes for Jagerschnitzel, all that are authentic German recipes, you can choose just the one that matches your taste buds.